Svhodro/Trila-Real-Estate/README.md

 # Trila The realestate web site to sale and buy property
 ## Fetarts
-- The site have give low price and good quality propertis
+- The site have give low price and good quality property's
 - You can make offer you price for property
 - you can request property to sale
 ## live link : https://trila-real-estate.vercel.app/
 # Project tecnology's
 -- Frontend
-- react js
+- React js
-- context api
+- Context api
-- tailwind css
+- Tailwind css

 -- Backend

-- firebase authentication
+- Firebase authentication
-- nodejs
+- Nodejs
-- express js
+- Express js
-- mongoDB
+- MongoDB

  #How to run localHost
  - clone the repogitory